Favourited 112 times

 The hours are long, everything is ploughed back in, this is the reality of living from the land.

 Due to health problems John now needs full time care but has absolutely no intention of giving up, but at times this means I cannot spend as much focus on being with our helpers so you need to be fairly self sufficient.
 Common sense is much more important than having specific skills.

-We are a an English couple Jeanette(58) and John ( who celebrated his 87th at the end of January) living in the Alentejo region of Portugal.
+We are a an English couple Jeanette(59) and John ( who celebrates his 88th at the end of January) living in the Alentejo region of Portugal.
 We are in a quiet location but not remote with a 1.3 hectare smallholding Set in an olive grove.
 We are near to a lake but water level is very low, but at last we are getting some rain.

-This year we are making a co-operation with the land owners around us to better utilise the ground, so we are intending a usage swap to enable us to grow things closer to our water supply and maybe a little less affected by the micro climate we have...
+This past year we are making a co-operation with the land owners around us to better utilise the ground, so we have created a land usage swap to enable us to grow things closer to our water supply and maybe a little less affected by the micro climate we have...

 We have a recycled and experimental approach to growing vegetables which feeds us, our menagerie and many friends including the local Bombeiros and the summer Helicopter firefighters Canarinhos.